-The Master of Science degree in control engineering is offered at UT Permian Basin.
-Students seeking this degree should first review the admission and graduate study regulations presented above.
+The Master of Science degree in control engineering provides advanced study in control theory, mathematics, and the engineering sciences.
+The program of study assumes a preparation equivalent to the core undergraduate UT Permian Basin control engineering curriculum.
+Students seeking this degree should first review admission and graduate study regulations.

 Two general plans of study are available: a 30-hour (minimum) plan (which includes 6 hours credit for the master's thesis) and a 36-hour (minimum) plan (which includes 3 hours credit for the master's project.)
-The decision on which plan to follow is made jointly by the student and the advisor.
-Individual degree plans require a selected core of courses basic to control engineering and include elective courses chosen by the student and the advisor.
+The decision on which plan to follow is made jointly by the student and the faculty adviser.